JVB11/jvb11.github.io/_pages/software.md

 ### Wolfram [Mathematica](https://www.wolfram.com/mathematica/?source=nav)

 Described on their website as the world's definitive system for modern technical computing, [Mathematica](https://www.wolfram.com/mathematica/?source=nav) aids (typically theoretically-inclined) astrophysicists and scientists from other disciplines in the development of (underlying) mathematical/theoretical frameworks.
-I have used it extensively to check my own work (written on paper) while developing the theoretical framework that forms the basis for my computational framework [AE Solver](https://github.com/JVB11/AESolver).
+I have used it extensively to check my own work (written on paper) while developing the theoretical framework that forms the basis for my computational framework [AE Solver](https://github.com/JVB11/AESolver). -->

 <!-- {% include scientific_software_suites %} -->

+[^1]: Although the Rust language looks promising for the development of scientific software suites, I do not yet have any publicly available (large) computational frameworks written predominantly in this language.